-AOL16 Medicines optimisation in Hypertension and Heart Failure
+AOL16 Medicines optimisation in Hypertension and Heart Failure: Online

 This course focuses on pharmaceutical management of patients with hypertension and cardiac failure.
 It looks at important issues that non-medical prescribers deal with such as polypharmacy and patient monitoring.
 Structured medication reviews are discussed along with current guidelines.
 An ideal course for nurses and allied health professionals who need to stay current in this field.